Skip to Content

 • Plan automation that reacts quickly to block-level activity

-• Set --task-expiry-time-secs with enough buffer to allow time for task pickup and execution
+• Set --task-expiry-time-secs with enough buffer for pickup + execution